phenotips/phenotips/xwiki-platform-cloud-distribution/xwiki-platform-cloud-distribution-beanstalk/README.markdown

 Introduction
 ============

-This module build a WAR that can be deployed on Amazon Beanstalk.
+This module builds a WAR that can be deployed on Amazon Beanstalk.
 It uses the MySQL driver for storing data in the database.

 When starting the Beanstalk environment you need to allocate an `xwiki` database on Amazon RDS and define the following properties in the Beanstalk panel: